UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-18-team32-object-detection.md

 ## KITTI

-One of the most popular benchmark dataset in 3D Object Detection is the KITTI dataset from 2012.
+One of the most popular benchmark dataset in 3d Object Detection is the KITTI dataset from 2012.

-Kitti stands for Karlsruhe Institute of Technology and Toyota Technological Institute.
+KITTI stands for Karlsruhe Institute of Technology and Toyota Technological Institute.
-The dataset includes: Various sensor modalities, High resolution RGB, 3D LIDAR data, GPS Localization data (tying objects to GPS coordinates).
+The dataset includes: Various sensor modalities, High resolution RGB, 3d LIDAR data, GPS Localization data (tying objects to GPS coordinates).

-For 3D Object detection, frames are selected to maximize the amount of cluttering objects There have been various work done by other researchers to label the data further.
+For 3d Object detection, frames are selected to maximize the amount of cluttering objects There have been various work done by other researchers to label the data further.

 The label processing is quite difficult, as labelling needs to be added on a pixel-wise and point-wise basis.